 Stockbrokers sometimes offer a 400:1 leverage amount.
 However, it is important to be cautious when dealing with this amount.
 With the 400:1 amount, the investor can be left completely penniless within a short period of time.

-Risks involved in leverage
+Review of Risks involved in Leverage

 As with any other types of investments, trading in forex with leverage can be equally risky.
 It is wiser to work with a small amount of leverage, which is what professional traders normally do.
 This prevents loss of a substantial amount of money, when trading does not go as planned.
 For example, if an investor has invested in foreign currency, and the value of the currency goes in the wrong direction, the investor can suffer great losses.